EGO-Tech/starbase-ships/shifter/README.md

 **NOTE:** There is very limited coverage of range finders for the crash avoidance system. **Use at your own risk!**

+### Resetting Navigation

+If ISAN or NavGrid is not working, it can be reset using the `Reset ISAN` button.
+Press once to take ISAN offline, then press again to reset.

+For v1.0.0, this has to be done manually.
+Since this ship has three ISAN panels (one each on the pilot, engineering and navigation consoles), before reseting ISAN, rename the `_` field of two of the panels to something else temporarily using the universal tool.
+Then using your universal tool on the remaining ISAN panel, clear the value of the `_` field.
+The first time will show ISAN as offline, repeat clearing the value again to reset ISAN and NavGrid.
+You can then rename the fields back to `_` on the two panels earlier.

 ### Mining

 To approach an asteroid, point the center range finder at an asteroid and activate `Approach`.
 Once in range (optimum range is 10 to 14m on `Distance`), activate `Mining Lasers` to turn on the mining lasers.